JevgenijsKonevs/Docker-container-testing/README.md

 • git clone this repository</br>
 • execute "coordinate.py" in terminal by "python coordinate.py -c"</br>
-• wait for programme to finish and then observe the results in terminal</br>
+• wait for program to finish and then observe the results in terminal</br>

 ### How it works : </br>

-By starting "coordinate.py" script with a flag "-c", which means create the containes, the user is starting the process of downloading the basic images, creation of the new ones, creation of container A and container B as well as testing the container B. </br>
+By starting "coordinate.py" script with a flag "-c", which means create the container, the user is starting the process of downloading the basic images, creation of the new ones, creation of container A and container B as well as testing the container B. </br>
 The script will download all necessary software for containers A and B, based on requirements mentioned in Dockerfile for each of them.</br>

 The base docker image of container-B contains Debian, apache2 and openssh server installed and it will be downloaded from https://hub.docker.com/repository/docker/jkonev/apache-ssh-img</br> Apache2 and OpenSSH servers will be then turned into "active" status, when the new image, "jkonev/containerb", will be created. </br>